 Areas of Emphasis are offered at PAU as supplemental training opportunities to our generalist Ph.D. program in clinical psychology.
-These Areas of Emphasis, listed below, include 1) a structured sequence of 3 courses or more, 2) more than 1 faculty member involved, 3) some development of practicum sites, 4) possibility of a research group and dissertation, and 5) approval by the Curriculum Committee and Leadership Council.
-For additional information, visit Area of Emphasis section of the PAU website.
+These Areas of Emphasis, listed below, include 1) a structured sequence of 3 courses or more, 2) more than 1 faculty member involved, 3) some development of practicum sites, 4) possibility of a research lab and dissertation, and 5) approval by the Curriculum Committee and Leadership Council.
+For additional information about each area's requirements, visit the Area of Emphasis section of the PAU website.